 - An 8 Channel PPM Encoder is available from jDrones here.

 - Solder a 3x8 Right angle connector from the top into one end of the 8 Channel PPM Encoder board.

 - With the 3x8 connector up and facing away from you, solder a 3x1 Right angle connector on the right edge of the 8 Channel PPM Encoder board.

 - Connect 5-8 output channels of your receiver to the inputs of the 8

 Channel Encoder (signal wire furthest from board) with 5-8 female to

 - Connect the PPM-SUM output of the Encoder with a 3 wire cable to the PX4IO boards PPM sum input (1x3 connector).

-If you are using this PPM Encoder with PX4 it is important to know that when you are calibrating your transmitter you will quite likely need to hook up your flight battery to the PX4IO because the USB port alone can’t supply enough power.
+If you are using this PPM Encoder it is important to know that when you are calibrating your transmitter you will quite likely need to hook up your flight battery to the PX4IO because the USB port alone can’t supply enough power.